cabraja/budget-beam/README.md

 - Grouping data into coloured tags and adding your own tags.
 - Displaying data in charts and graphs for your convenience.
 - Using a calendar to view income and expenses for each day in a given month.
-- Giving an option of multiple currencies to work with (will be added in the future).
+- Giving an option of multiple currencies to work with (now live!).

 More features coming in the future!